 If you are filing a Resident Alabama return and also prepare a Nonresident return for another state, the program will automatically calculate the allowable credit for you.
 A manual entry into the program will override the program calculations.
-You can enter this credit within your account by following the instructions below:

 - Part-Year residents can claim the credit only if the returns filed with other state and Alabama are for the same period.